 - Fossils are the remains of dead organisms, and in studying them we can easily forget that there is more to life than just what we see.
-The most distinctive property of animal life is consciousness, a state which we know first-hand because we ourselves are both conscious and self-conscious.
-If this property could be reduced to solely physical causes, human thought would have no rational quality, and Darwinism itself, being determined by physics rather than the metaphysical assessment of evidence, would have no rationality.
+The most distinctive property of animal life is consciousness, a state which we know first-hand because we ourselves are conscious.
+If this property could be reduced to solely physical causes, human thought would have no rational quality, and Darwinism itself would have no rationality.
 Unlike computers, animals (including human beings) are informed by a spirit.
 Death occurs when the body ceases to have any sense of subjectivity and the spirit leaves the body.
 With its most fundamental premise that life consists only of atoms, evolutionism fails at the first hurdle.

 - The explosive appearance of nearly all the distinctive body plans of marine animals in the Cambrian period is not a unique phenomenon.
 The appearance of terrestrial animal kinds is similarly explosive.
 Examples include the sudden appearance of insect orders in the Carboniferous and mammal orders around the beginning of the Cenozoic.

 - All the major plant groups (divisions) also appear out of nowhere; mosses, ferns, horsetails, cycads, ginkgos, conifers, gnetophytes, monocots and so on.
 There is no gradual evolutionary progression leading up to these forms.

 - Evolutionary trees are frequently contradicted by the phenomenon known as ‘convergence’, i.e. the appearance of the same feature in independent lineages.
-It is called convergence because, although blind and undirected, Evolution appears to ‘converge’ from different directions upon the same or a very similar idea, e.g. the independent evolution of gliding among eight different groups of mammals (From reptile to mammal), the independent evolution of the spider form in trigonotarbids and harvestmen, or the independent evolution of the scorpion form in eurypterids and pseudoscorpions (The first land animals).
+It is called convergence because, although blind and undirected, Evolution appears to ‘converge’ from different directions upon the same idea, e.g. the independent evolution of gliding among eight different groups of mammals (From reptile to mammal), the independent evolution of the spider form in trigonotarbids and harvestmen, or the independent evolution of the scorpion form in eurypterids and pseudoscorpions (The first land animals).